-The large Woodrat Bot Fly is a terrible menace to woodland rodents and squirrels as well as domestic cats and dogs, often requiring an eventual trip to the veterinarian.
+The large Woodrat Bot Fly is a terrible menace to woodland rodents and squirrels as well as domestic cats and dogs, often necessitating a trip to the veterinarian.

 Woodrat Bot Flies are members of the the Oestridae family.
-These large, bee mimics do not sting, nor do they bite.
+These large bee mimics do not sting, nor do they bite.
 This species is, however, a parasite to small mammals in the forest as well as unfortunate pets.
 The female fly deposits fertilized eggs around the perimeter of a den or hole occupied by a rodent or rabbit.
-Once the rodent passes by, it picks up an egg in its nose (sniffing around) or mouth.
+Once the rodent passes by, it picks up an egg in its nose or mouth when sniffing around.
 The egg, now inside the animal, moves to the outer body, just under the skin.
-This may be around the throat, stomach, legs or back.
+Areas around the throat, stomach, legs, or back are most common landing points.
 There, the egg enlarges and a tumor-like growth forms on the animal.
-This is called a warble.
-The small hole is created in the warble (warble hole) that will allow the hatched fly larva to breathe.
-The larva (maggot) is worm-like, plump and grows in size.
+This growth is called a warble.
+A small hole is created in the warble (called a warble hole) that allows the hatched fly larva to breathe the outside air.
+The larva (maggot) is worm-like, plump, and continues to grow in size.
 When it is ready to pupate, it leaves the warble through the hole and falls to the ground.
 This usually leaves the animal with a large gaping wound that can easily become infected if not treated.
-Pets with a warble can be brought to a veterinarian, where the Woodrat Bot Fly larva may be removed and the warble hole treated so that it heals.
-The newly-freed larva will encase itself on the ground and pupate, emerging as a flying adult.
+Pets with a warble can be brought to a veterinarian, where the Woodrat Bot Fly larva is removed and the warble hole treated so that it heals.
+In the wild, a newly-freed larva encases itself on the ground and pupates, emerging as a flying adult.

 Scientific Name: Cuterebra americana

 Other Name(s): Warble Fly, Heel Fly